ardasamett/byMood/README.md

 You can reach byMood by <a href="https://ardasamett-bymood-v1-app-s3zy0j.streamlit.app/"> clicking here </a>

-- Get book and movie recommendation by entering your mood as prompt
+- Get book, movie and music recommendations by entering your mood as prompt

 ## Features

 * Book Recommendation
 * Movie Recommendation
+* Music Recommendation

 ## Tech